-- e) For model aircraft still in the air when the 12 minutes expire, the elapsed flight time only will be taken into consideration for scoring, without any additional points for the precision landing. - f) A classification based on decreasing number of points awarded will be compiled, called "Partial Score A" see 5.3.2.6.
+- e) If the model has not come to rest when the 12 minutes expire, the elapsed flight time only will be taken into consideration for scoring, without any additional points for the precision landing. - f) A classification based on decreasing number of points awarded will be compiled, called "Partial Score A" see 5.3.2.6.